How to automate closed-loop hardware optimization

 Boulder Opal contains automated closed-loop optimization tools that do not require a complete understanding of the workings of your quantum system.
 These tools allow you to run optimizations incorporating input data rather than building a detailed model of your system.

-This notebook will show how you can find optimized solutions using Boulder Opal's closed-loop optimization toolkit directly interacting with an experiment (here, simulated).
-It shows how to set up a closed-loop optimization with three different methods: Gaussian processes, simulated annealing, and covariance matrix adaptation evolution strategy (CMA-ES).
+This notebook will show how you can find optimized solutions using Boulder Opal's closed-loop optimization module directly interacting with an experiment (here, simulated).
+It shows how to set up a closed-loop optimization depending on the needs of your optimization.

 Closed-loop optimization framework